essam-shahid/Essam_Shahid_Bhatti/README.md

 Solution:

-	Daily_sales table was created at the start.
+	`daily_sales` table was created at the start.
 We know,the event_type "purchase" is product purchased hence is marked as sale.
-We already extracted date in the above steps, we would just count all the product ids sold on each event_date.
-Since we removed all the duplicates above, there would not be any over reporting.
+We already extracted date in the above step, we would just count all the product ids sold on each event_date.
+Since we removed all the duplicates above, there would not be any over reporting due to duplicates.

 	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***